-1. The chocolate company would have to submit an electronic declaration to the customs in Bremen via the internet, stating that the consignment of goods was being exported to the UK, and then await an electronic approval from the customs authorities.
+1. The coffee company would have to submit an electronic declaration to customs in Bremen via the internet, stating that the consignment of goods was being exported to the UK, and then await an electronic approval from the customs authorities.
 To this end, the company concerned would have to apply to the customs authorities for an EORI number (economic operator registration and identification number).
 The export notice (Ausgangsvermerk), which is issued electronically, would serve as proof that the consignment had been exported.

-2. The chocolate company in Bremen would issue a commercial invoice stating that the goods were exported from the EU and therefore exempt from VAT.
+2. The coffee company in Bremen would issue a commercial invoice stating that the goods were exported from the EU and therefore exempt from VAT.
 The commercial invoice would have to include the following details: brand, identification numbers, quantity and type of packages, exact description of goods, weight and content of each package, and the country of origin.
 The information would also have to include the FOB costs (to port of shipment) and, if used, the CIF costs (cost, insurance and freight to port of destination).